pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 to do so.

 But, we can also identify the memory location of the variable, which is sometimes very valuable.
-In both Python and C++, this address is may change each time the program is run.
+In both Python and C++, this address may change each time the program is run.
 In C++, this will always look odd because it will be the actual memory address written in a hexadecimal code which is a base 16 code like 0x7ffd93f25244.